dfrtz/huereka/SETUP.md

     lsblk
     ```

 3. Mount the boot partition.
-This should be the smaller of the 2 partitions found in Step 2, usually `/dev/sdX1`:
+This should be the smallest of the 2 partitions found in Step 2, usually `/dev/sdX1`:
     ```
     mount /dev/sdXx /mnt/rpi/boot
     ```